CAS Cloud & Mobile Computing

 Course descriptions

-• Visible Light and Audio Communication, Delay Tolerant Networks
+- Visible Light and Audio Communication, Internet of Things, Mesh Networks

-• Practical experiments with Python, embedded systems, and Jemula802
+- Practical experiments with Python, embedded systems, Jemula802, and Jupyter Notebooks

 The objective of this course is to provide a systems view of cloud computing through a data management lens and its practical implications on everyday business.
 The course will give participants a better understanding of how infrastructure, architecture and software work together to provide a valuable service, and then will show how cloud computing is changing with the increasing use of AI.
 We will also explore how selected newer technologies, some driven by the needs of AI, are poised to have a significant impact on cloud operations and usage in the future.